devonfw-tutorials/katacoda-scenarios/my-thai-star - java/finish.md

 Congratulations!

-You finished the first Jump The Queue Tutorial.
+You finished the My Thai Star - Java Tutorial.

 For further informations please visit the documentation: